bepoisso/bepoisso/README.md

 ###

 <h1 align="center">Hi 👋!
-My name is Benjamin and I'm a new 42 student,  from France.</h2>
+My name is Benjamin and I'm a 42 student,  from France.</h2>

 ###